 The Super User has superpower!

 You can create users and assign them the ‘admin’ permission on a given set of websites.
 Users with the ‘admin’ permission can edit the website settings (Name, URLs, Timezone, etc.).
+They can also create and manage Goals for this website.
 They can also grant other users the ‘view’ or ‘admin’ permission on the website(s) the user has ‘admin’ permission.

 Users with ‘admin’ permission cannot add other websites and users, and they cannot manage plugins.

 The Super User can create users and assign them the ‘view’ permission on a given set of websites.
 Users with the ‘view’ permission can view all reports in Piwik for the website(s) the user is set to ‘view’.
 The user cannot add other users, websites, and they cannot manage plugins.